bfirner/setup-guide/SystemSetup.md

-After you have the software set up on the server, follow these steps to get the sensor data working:
+After you have the software set up on the server (see the Infrastructure guide), follow these steps to get the sensor data working:

 Verify that the aggregator is running
 =====================================